janparttimaa/pst-import-service/README.md

     - Hard drive must have following 2 folders (one hidden folder and one visible folder):
         - PST Import Service$
         - Tools
+- Admin and Remote Desktop access to Windows Server.
 - Access to [Microsoft Purview](https://compliance.microsoft.com/) -portal as Admin.
+- Make sure that you are following [requirements](https://learn.microsoft.com/en-us/purview/use-network-upload-to-import-pst-files#optional-step-3-view-a-list-of-the-pst-files-uploaded-to-microsoft-365) from Microsoft.
+- Ticketing system e.g. Jira Service Management, where employees can send onboarding requests regarding to PST Import Service.
+- Intranet-site running, for example, on SharePoint Online.

+## Intranet-page of PST Import Service
+First, create dedicated Intranet-page of PST Import Service on your company's local Intranet-site so users can read more information regarding to the PST Import Servcie and they can also have access to send onboarding request to the service if needed.
+Here is the example how the Intranet-page should look like:

+[Screenshot]

+## Dedicated ticket category of PST Import Service
+Second, create dedicated ticket category to your ticketing system so employees can send onboarding requests.
+Link the ticket category to your Intranet-page as well.
+In this example, we created dedicated ticket category using Jira Service Management as ticketing system:

+[Screenshot]

+## Prepare Terminal Server to PST Import Service